floooh/sokol/README.md

 - implement an alternative WebAudio backend using Audio Worklets and WASM threads

 # Updates

+- **24-Aug-2020**:
+    The backend-specific callback functions that are provided to sokol_gfx.h in the ```sg_setup()``` initialization call now have alternative versions which accept a userdata-pointer argument.
+The userdata-free functions still exist, so no changes are required for existing code.

 - **02-Aug-2020**:
     - sokol_app.h now has a mouse-lock feature (aka pointer-lock) via two